Close Brothers Group (CBGPF) Gets a Hold Rating from Peel Hunt

-Peel Hunt analyst Peel Hunt reiterated a Hold rating on Close Brothers Group (CBGPF) on July 22.
+In a report issued on June 4, Peel Hunt from Peel Hunt reiterated a Hold rating on Close Brothers Group (CBGPF).
 The company’s shares closed last Thursday at $10.63, close to its 52-week low of $10.42.

-Currently, the analyst consensus on Close Brothers Group is a Hold with an average price target of $479.87.
+Close Brothers Group has an analyst consensus of Hold, with a price target consensus of $479.87, a 4415.6% upside from current levels.
+In a report issued on July 6, Canaccord Genuity also upgraded the stock to Hold with a p1197.00 price target.

 See today’s analyst top recommended stocks >>